EnigmaCurry/d.rymcg.tech/traefik/README.md

 This will configure the `TRAEFIK_HEADER_AUTHORIZATION_GROUPS` environment variable in your .env file (which is a serialized JSON map of groups and allowed usernames).
-Remember to re-install traefik after making any changes.
+Remember to re-install traefik after making any changes to your authorization groups or permitted email addresses.

-Each app must apply the middleware to filter users based on the group the middleware is designed for (TODO: document how the apps do this).
+Each app must apply the middleware to filter users based on the group the middleware is designed for.
+Once you run `make groups` and configure authorization groups in the `traefik` folder, when you run `make config` for that app and elect to configure Oauth2 authentication, you will be asked to assign one of those groups to your app.

 ## Wireguard VPN